WillHua127/EnzymeFlow/README.md

 ### 3. ESM3

 For ESM3, please refer to [ESM3-official](https://github.com/evolutionaryscale/esm).
 For each sequence representation of generated catalytic pocket, we use [ESM3](https://github.com/evolutionaryscale/esm) to recover the full enzyme sequence (by 'entire' meaning, we recover 32 residues into a protein sequence of 200 residues).
 We can perform enzyme retrieval on both (1) pocket enzymes sequences and (2) full enzyme sequences.
+ESM3 prompting is at [link](https://colab.research.google.com/github/evolutionaryscale/esm/blob/main/examples/generate.ipynb#scrollTo=vZZo9K_5CIjd).

 ### 4. Reaction-specified Enzyme Retrieval